json-schema-faker/json-schema-faker/docs/README.md

 JSON Schema Faker is a JavaScript tool that can be executed both in the browser and the server.

-JSF has been migrated to [TypeScript](typescriptlang.org).
-The structure is still being refactored.

 Currently JSF consists of:

 * `types` - each module represents one basic JSON Schema structure